 If you are planning a wedding on a budget, you may want to see if wedding insurance fits in the budget.
 It could potentially save you money in the long run.

-What wedding insurance doesn’t cover
+What doesn't wedding insurance cover?

-It may seem like wedding insurance will cover almost any disaster that could happen, but there are a few things that aren’t covered.
+It may seem like wedding insurance coverage will cover almost any disaster that could happen, but there are a few things that aren’t covered.
 Unfortunately, your wedding insurance policy will not cover the situation where the bride or groom gets cold feet on the big day.
 Although the policy will cover the cost associated with extreme weather if you need to postpone the wedding, but it will not cover normal weather like rain.

 Save Money by Comparing Insurance Quotes